Inderji/Memory-game/README.md

  You can clone/download the project from
     * https://github.com/santoshkumarbhonagiri/Memory-game.git
 * You can run the index.html file directly from the directory or using command line.

+## Rules and Regulations :-
+1. You have to match cards with identical face.
+2. Your moves are counted out as you proceed the game.
+3. If your moves are equal to 15 then you will get 3 Stars.
+4. If your moves are greater than 15 and less than 20 then you will get 2 Stars.
+5. Else you will get 1 Star.
+6. You can also restart the game at any stage by clicking the restart button.